dap-biospec/G3F/README.md

 # G3F
 **Important Note to User:** This software requires IgorPro v.
 8.0 to run.

 The G3F is a **Global, Multidimensional Spectral Regression Analysis** package for IgorPro.
-It allows to apply flexible combinations of global parameters and dimensionally local (spectral) parameters to 2- and 3-dimensional data matices.
+It allows to apply flexible combinations of global parameters and dimensionally local (spectral) parameters to 2- and 3-dimensional data matrices.

 **LOADING AND OPENING G3F IN IGOR PRO:**